chandramohan0/ToDoList/README.md

 # ToDoList

 # React Todo App
-This is a ToDo App built using React library.
+This is a ToDo App built using React library of JavaScript.